Home > Analyses > Basic Materials > The Mosaic Company

 The Mosaic Company7.9B

-The Mosaic Company ranks 3rd among its competitors with a market cap approximately 20% of the sector leader, Corteva, Inc. It is positioned below both the average market cap of the top 10 competitors (22.4B) and the median market cap of the sector (13.3B).
-The company has a 45.9% market cap gap compared to its closest competitor above, CF Industries Holdings, Inc.
+The Mosaic Company ranks 3rd among its peers, holding 19.3% of the market cap relative to the leader, Corteva.
+It sits below both the average market cap of 22.4B for the top competitors and the sector median of 13.3B.
+The company is 50.9% smaller than its closest rival, CF Industries Holdings, highlighting a significant scale gap within this competitive set.

 Comparisons with competitors